ivirshup/anndata-paper/paper.md

 # The ecosystem

 Over the past 5 years, an ecosystem of packages that are built around anndata has grown.
 This ecosystem is highly focused on scRNA-seq (\autoref{fig:ecosystem}), and ranges from Python APIs [@Gayoso2021; @Palla2021; @Bergen2020; @Bredikhin2021] to user-interface-based applications [@Megill2021].
-We are not aware of Python APIs outside of computational biology that are based on anndata, but note that tools like scikit-learn and UMAP [@mcinnes2020] nonetheless integrate seamlessly in anndata-based workflows.
+Also tools that are not designed around anndata, like scikit-learn and UMAP [@mcinnes2020], nonetheless integrate seamlessly with anndata-based workflows.
 Since releasing the PyTorch data loader interface `AnnLoader` and the lazy concatenation structure `AnnCollection`, `anndata` also offers canonical ways of integrating into the Pytorch ecosystem.

 ![
 **AnnData is used to model multiple data types.**